darkmeadow/quidditch_simulator/readme.md

 create a Match json file containing two team jsons as a list

-+ create and open a new .json file
++ Create and open a new .json file
 + Add two teams (see Example_team.json) into the file in list format
 ```json
 [{Name: "TeamName", ...}, {Name: "Teamname", ...}]